tymiles003/7geese-recognition-board/README.md

 How?

-RequireJS supports plugins that let you load more than just JavaScript, but as well as anything stored in plain text, such as HTML templates, styles, etc. (This is how we managed to write code in CoffeeScript.)
+RequireJS supports plugins that let you load more than just JavaScript, but as well as anything stored in plain text, such as HTML templates, styles, etc. (That's how we managed to write code in CoffeeScript.)

 #### Loading Modules